-Is a 5th Degree Black Belt in Shaolin Kempo and has studied Martial Arts for over 32 years.
+Master Matt is a 5th Degree Black Belt in Shaolin Kempo with over 3 decades of Martial Arts training in multiple systems.

 As a young man in a rough neighborhood, Matt struggled with bullies.
 When his grandmother wanted Matt to gain confidence and learn how to defend himself, he began studying Shotokan Karate at the age of 6 in Whittier California.
 Little did she realize that 6 year old white belt Matt, would find his passion for Martial Arts at such a young age; Matt thrived within the structure, emotional outlet and physical challenges that Karate offered.
 His passion and talent continued to accelerate as he began training in Muay Thai and Okinawan Boxing as a teen.
 A natural athlete, Matt’s skill shined through earning him many invitations to participate in local tournaments.